BAJAJ FINSERV DIRECT LIMITED

 13

-While Sensex offers insights into 30 top-performing companies on the BSE, Nifty covers a broader set of 50 companies on the NSE.
+While Sensex offers insights into 30 leading companies on the BSE, Nifty covers a broader set of 50 companies on the NSE.
 Understanding these indices helps investors track market trends and benchmark their portfolios effectively.

 Factors That Affect the Performance of an Index